-A limited number of graduate assistantships and college work study positions are available at PSI, and part-time jobs can be located within the Atlanta and Chattanooga areas.
+A limited number of work study positions are available at PSI, and part-time jobs can be located within the Atlanta and Chattanooga areas.
 Due to the intensity of the PSI program, full-time students should not plan to be employed for more than 20 hours per week.
 Employment opportunities are posted for students as they become available.